Professor Simon BatterburyVisiting Professor

-Simon Batterbury is the inaugural Chair in Political Ecology at LEC.
-Also Principal Fellow at the University of Melbourne, Australia.
+Simon Batterbury, Visiting Professor.
+Inaugural Chair in Political Ecology at LEC 2017-19.
+Now Associate Professor at the University of Melbourne, Australia email@example.com.
 My interest is in how people sustain livelihoods and their identities in adverse environmental, political and social conditions.
-I'm most interesed in environmental justice and struggles, sustainable livelihoods in drylands and international development issues, led by social science investigations and the exciting interdisciplinary and multi-scalar field of political ecology, where LEC has particular strengths.
+I'm most interested in environmental justice and struggles, and sustainable livelihoods in drylands and international development issues, led by social science investigations and the exciting interdisciplinary and multi-scalar field of political ecology, where LEC has particular strengths.

-I worked on agricultural futures, rural development, 'desertification' and soil and water conservation in the West African Sahel as an academic, and with development projects (in Burkina Faso and Niger); in East Timor with Australian and Timorese colleagues (on land tenure struggles and rural livelihoods); and most recently with Kanak and European collaborators on the social and environmental complexities of unique Indigenous-controlled mining interests in New Caledonia (francophone islands in the South Pacific), where mining has geopoltical importance.
+I worked on agricultural futures, rural development, 'desertification' and soil and water conservation in the West African Sahel as an academic, and with development projects (in Burkina Faso and Niger).
+Then in East Timor with Australian and Timorese colleagues (on land tenure struggles and rural livelihoods); and most recently with Kanak and European collaborators on the social and environmental complexities of unique Indigenous-controlled mining interests in New Caledonia (francophone islands in the South Pacific), where mining has geopolitical importance.

-I have worked collaboratively and across disciplines for 25 years, latterly with a fantastic PhD group, that has had 12 PhD and 35 Masters and Honours graduates; and students currently working in Cameroon, Ecuador, Colombia and Indonesia.
+I have worked collaboratively and across disciplines for 27 years, latterly with a fantastic PhD group, that has had 15 PhD and 38 Masters and Honours graduates; and students currently working in Indonesia and on resource scarcity.

 Closer to home, I am enthusiastic about alternative social and environmental movements working outside prevailing neoliberal norms, particularly community bicycle cultures - working with a range of activists and volunteering to fix bikes for disadvantaged groups in Melboune and formerly Lancaster.

 As a commitment to Open Access publishing, I have co-edited the flagship Journal of Political Ecology since 2003 (http://jpe.library.arizona.edu - free to authors and readers) and I curate a listing of reputable OA journals that are free or affordable in geography, anthropology, planning, environmental studies and the social sciences.

 I no longer teach at Lancaster, where I delivered LEC 320 on Africa and a Masters module on Poltiical Ecology.
-I have taught every semester except three since 1993, to over 4,000 students, and currently deliver LEC.320 - Africa: Geographies of Transformation.
+I have taught every semester except 3 since 1993, to over 4,500 students.
 I was also Director of the unique, interdisciplinary 370-strong Master of Environment at Melbourne.

-Further information and cv is available at http://www.simonbatterbury.net, publications in English and French since 1993 are linked here, and general ruminations are at http://simonbatterbury.wordpress.com/ .
-I'm on Researchgate and Academia (unless they start charging).
+Further information and cv is available at http://www.simonbatterbury.net, publications in English and French since 1993 are linked here, and general ruminations are at http://simonbatterbury.wordpress.com.
+I'm on Researchgate and Academia (unless they get shut down or start charging).

 Observatoire socio-économique du projet Koniambo